tethys-ts/tethysts/sphinx/source/usage_a.rst

 Saving to hdf5 files
 ~~~~~~~~~~~~~~~~~~~~
 Starting in version 4.5, Tethys can now save results directly to hdf5 files that can be opened by xarray.
-You must specify an output_path and optionally a compression for the hdf5 file (gzip is the default compression).
-There's no consern for excessive data volume in this process.
+You must specify an output_path and optionally a compression for the hdf5 file (lzf is the default compression).
+There's no concern for excessive data volume in this process.
 You can download results from one station or all stations in a dataset to a single file without much trouble.
 It's recommended to save the file with the .h5 extension rather than the .nc extension to make it clear that it's a normal hdf5 file rather than a fully netcdf4-compliant file.
-Future versions might be formatted to be fully netcdf4-compliant...if I can figure out all of the nuances...any help is appreciated!
+Future versions might be formatted to be fully netcdf4-compliant...if I can figure out all of the nuances...any help is appreciated! *Update using hdf5tools>=0.1.12*...I've managed to make the hdf5 file compatible with the python netcdf4 package.
+This means that files created by the tethysts package should be compatible with any python packages that read netcdf4 data (which of course includes xarray).

 .. code:: python

     results = ts.get_results(dataset_id, station_ids, output_path='/my/local/path/results.h5', compression='lzf')

-And if you'd like to reopen the hdf5 file with xarray later, then you need to set engine='h5netcdf' in the xr.open_dataset function.
+And if you'd like to reopen the hdf5 file with xarray later, then you can use the xr.open_dataset function as normal (even with advanced compression...somehow...).

 .. code:: python

-    results = xr.open_dataset('/my/local/path/results.h5', engine='h5netcdf')
+    results = xr.open_dataset('/my/local/path/results.h5')

 Selective filters